 If you’re giving a gadget as a gift, which ones are worth the cash? …

-So what is worth investing in?
-There’s no question that a great hairdryer and/or styling tool have been worth their weight in gold over the past year or two.
+What is worth investing in, then?
+As we found particularly during lockdown, a great hairdryer and/or styling tool are worth their weight in gold.
 Few of us can style our own hair quite like the pros, but a good drier in particular goes a long way to helping.

-Here’s our pick of the best beauty gadgets for skin, hair and beyond – these ones actually make good gifts.
+Here’s our pick of the best beauty gadgets for skin, hair and beyond – these are the ones that will get used.

 Sign up to our MAILING LIST now for a roundup of the latest fashion, beauty, interiors and entertaining news from THE GLOSS MAGAZINE’s daily dispatches.